 Is Forex Trading Halal or Haram?

 Based on what we’ve gone over, it could be said that trading is halal.
-However, you need to make minor adjustments to your typical trading approach to trade forex halal.
+To understand forex trading halal or haram, you need to make minor adjustments to your typical trading plan.
 For forex trades to be halal, they should:

 - Steer clear of interest and Riba